Dissected 3D CNNs: Temporal Skip Connections for Efficient Online Video Processing

-{\bfseries 3D CNN architectures.} Ji \etal propose a 3D CNN architectures for the first time in \cite{ji20123d}.
-Ever since then, there have been plenty of 3D CNN architectures to achieve better accuracies at video classification tasks such as C3D \cite{tran2015learning}, I3D \cite{carreira2017quo}, R(2+1)D \cite{tran2018closer}, P3D \cite{qiu2017learning}, SlowFast \cite{feichtenhofer2018slowfast}, etc. The effect of dataset size is investigated in \cite{hara2018can} together with the performance of widely-used architectures such as ResNet \cite{he2016deep}, DenseNet \cite{huang2017densely}, ResNext \cite{xie2017aggregated}.
+\textbf{3D-CNN architectures.} Ji \etal \phantom{a}propose a 3D-CNN architectures for the first time in \cite{ji20123d}.
+Ever since then, there have been plenty of 3D-CNN architectures to achieve better accuracies at video classification tasks such as C3D \cite{tran2015learning}, I3D \cite{carreira2017quo}, R(2+1)D \cite{tran2018closer}, P3D \cite{qiu2017learning}, SlowFast \cite{feichtenhofer2018slowfast}, etc. The effect of dataset size is investigated in \cite{hara2018can} together with the performance of widely-used architectures such as ResNet \cite{he2016deep}, DenseNet \cite{huang2017densely}, ResNext \cite{xie2017aggregated}.
 In \cite{kopuklu2019resource}, 3D versions of popular resource-efficient architectures are investigated for video classification tasks.
+X3D is proposed in \cite{feichtenhofer2020x3d}, which is a spatiotemporal architecture expanded from a tiny spatial network by multiple axes in space, time, width and depth in order to ensure good computation/accuracy trade-off.
 However, all these architectures are designed for offline operation and do not meet the requirements for online operation, as they operate with a fixed number of input frames.
 Moreover, the number of floating point operations (FLOPs) is in the order of 10s-100s GFLOPs at inference time, which is too costly for online operation.